 Sometimes we wish to investigate smaller groups sitting inside a larger group.
 The set of even integers $2\mathbb{Z} = \{\ldots, -2, 0, 2, 4, \ldots\}$ is a group under the operation of addition.
 This smaller group sits naturally inside of the group of integers under addition.
 We define a subgroup H of a group G to be a subset H of G such that when the group operation of G is restricted to H, H is a group in its own right.
 Observe that every group G with at least two elements will always have at least two subgroups, the subgroup consisting of the identity element alone and the entire group itself.
 The subgroup $H = \{e\}$ of a group G is called the trivial subgroup.
+A subgroup that is a proper subset of G is called a proper subgroup.
 In many of the examples that we have investigated up to this point, there exist other subgroups besides the trivial and improper subgroups.